uwcpdx/bean-dip/README.md

 ; }
 ```

-Specify the keys to translate to and from a Java bean's fields and get two functions defined:
+Give the keys to translate to and from Java bean fields, get two defns:

 ```
 (bd/deftranslation TestBean #{:foo-field})